 Click here to view the photographs.

-- ASID (American Society of Interior Designers) (hyperlink to it) – requires the highest qualifications and standards of any interior design organization.
+- ASID (American Society of Interior Designers) – requires the highest qualifications and standards of any interior design organization.
 It takes years of education, experience plus passing the NCIDQ exam to achieve this level of distinction.
 Most importantly, the ethics and business practices required to be a part of ASID drew me to join this professional organization.
 What does it mean to you?
 I continually improve my skills and have a strong commitment to deliver the most professional business services to accompany my design skills.

 - NCIDQ (National Council for Interior Design Qualification) Certified Interior Designer – ensures that I have met or exceeded the qualifications for professionalism by passing a comprehensive exam that can only be taken by designers who have completed a minimum of education and practice in the field.